nytud/hugme/README.md

 Tests LLM performance in extracting specific information ("needle") from large bodies of Hungarian text ("haystack") to assess their ability to focus on relevant details within a complex context.
 Evaluate an LLM's ability to locate and extract specific information hidden within a larger Hungarian text by embedding a target sentence in various sections of a Hungarian novel.

+Providers like OpenAI are currently unsupported for this metric.

 # 🤝 Contributing

 Contributions to HuGME are welcome!
 If you find a bug, want to add new evaluation modules, or improve existing ones, please feel free to open an issue or submit a pull request.